lesliefinlayson/MechaCar_Statistical_Analysis/README.md

 Question 3:  Does this linear model effectively predict mpg of MechaCar prototypes

 The r-squared value for the multipe linear regression is .71.
 THis suggests that there is a strong positive correlation and we can anticipate that the linear model will perform well.

+## Summary "Statistics on Suspension Coils

+Background:  The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.

+Question: Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?